CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

     - Reasoning: 90%+ of item_lineage table rows have no need to store the item_hash.
 Allowing null values will reduce updates to the index and indexing times for the table.
   - Long term change: Modify the index on item_lineage to a partial index, on only those values which are not null.
     - Caveat: Barring a significant database wipe of out of date information, this would likely result in a significant _decrease_ in database efficiency.
     - A hybrid plan would be to begin storing NULL values.
 After older values have been culled, and/or enough NULL values have accumulated in the table, then change the index to a partial index.
-- Database: Investigation will need to happen on how to best purge out of date records on the item_lineage table. item_lineage.created_at will be used for this.
-This is outside the scope for this design/implementation.
 - FHIRDestinationFilter and FHIRReceiverFilter both currently use Report.getItemHashForRow.
 They are incorrectly adding non-null data to item_lineage.item_hash.
 These steps should be only adding null (or `"0"`, Ex: [Report.generateReportAndUploadBlob](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/Report.kt#L1654)) values for item_hash.
   - ~~TODO: Investigate other potential incorrect use of this column.
 Other possible entry points may create ItemLineage objects directly or use other functions which call it such as [Report.createItemLineageForRow](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/Report.kt#L1404).~~
   - Investigation results: Based on UP usage, roughly 95% of rows in item_lineage are not generated during the convert step and thus are entirely irrelevant to deduplication.